 Before we starve in a nuclear winter (war, supervolcano, asteroid) or run out of resources or food due to lack of foresight, planning, or just plain smarts; we should come up with some alternative to achieve this "synthesis."
 Since it currently seems implausible to overclock our brains (no, crystal meth does not count), we should let our electronic vassals handle this heavy mental lifting.

 Arenal Volcano courtesy Scott Robinson (Clearly Ambiguous) under the Creative Commons License

 AIs becoming smarter than humans has been hashed over.
-It's a very popular science fiction theme called the “singularity moment”--that point in time at which machines come to the self-realization they are smarter than the people that made them and begin to manipulate their environment.
+It's a very popular science fiction theme called the “singularity moment” - that point in time at which machines come to the self-realization they are smarter than the people that made them and begin to manipulate their environment.
 Since this could involve said machines deciding they really don’t need us anymore, i.e. “The Terminator,” we should proceed with caution.
 Wikipedia has a good article on the singularity.
 But it seems to me just as likely AIs will take humans on as a “project” or under their wing as an incubating organic intelligence.
 Alternatively, everything could seem very benign under the aegis of our protective AI until it trades us as slaves to the first aliens that come along for a cool FTL space drive.
 We should be careful in dealing with such technology.
-Once a machine becomes sentient, things could happen faster than humans can think.
-A fictional account of such an event is described in my book Transmat World.
+Elon Musk and Stephen Hawking tell us so.
+But then again Mark Zuckerberg says AI, schmayeye.
+One thing is for sure, once a machine becomes sentient, things could happen faster than humans can think.

 In the meantime, we have to take that chance.
 We have to develop that thinking power.
 The alternative is not looking much better than winding up as servants to three-legged saurians from the Lesser Magellanic Cloud.